-Fr Ron Rolheiser, theologian, teacher, and award-winning author, is president of the Oblate himself incapable of being loved and forgiven.
+Fr Ron Rolheiser, theologian, teacher, and award-winning author, is president of the Oblate

 School of Theology in Texas. www.ronrolheiser.com

 And this is not so much a question of rejecting explicit religious or moral teaching as it is of rejecting love as it is offered among the community of the sincere.